 Upgrade n8n safely

-docker compose pull n8n docker compose up -d n8n
+docker compose pull n8n

-- If something goes wrong, stop the new container, revert the image tag to the previous version, and restore from your backup
+Watch logs for migrations and confirm the editor works.
+If something breaks, stop the container, revert the image tag, and restore from your backup.

 Railway.app: the fastest path

-If you outgrow the managed path, you can lift and shift to Docker with the same variables.
+This is ideal for pilots and SMBs who want results now without touching servers.
+If you outgrow it, you can lift and shift to Docker with the same variables.

 Troubleshooting common issues